uit-no/research-software.uit.no/content/blog/2023-software-licensing-guide.md

 ## Acknowledgements

+We are very grateful to
+Korbinian Michael Bösl,
+Philipp Conzett,
+Richard Darst,
+Luca Ferranti,
+Noortje Haugstvedt,
+and
+Jenny Ostrop,
-We are very grateful to Korbinian Michael Bösl, Richard Darst, Luca Ferranti, Noortje Haugstvedt, and Jenny Ostrop, for their comments and suggestions which significantly improved this document.
+for their comments and suggestions which significantly improved this document.